godotengine/godot-docs/learning/features/networking/high_level_multiplayer.rst

 - `connection_failed`
 - `server_disconnected`

-Again, all these functions are mainly useful for lobby management, or for adding/removing players on the fly.
+Again, all these functions are mainly useful for lobby management or for adding/removing players on the fly.
-For these tasks, the server clearly has to work as a server and you have do tasks manually such as sending a new player that connected information about other already connected players (e.g. their names, stats, etc).
+For these tasks the server clearly has to work as a server and you have do tasks manually such as sending a newly connected player information about other already connected players (e.g. their names, stats, etc).

-Lobby can be implemented any way you want, but the most common way is to use a node with the same name across scenes in all peers.
+Lobbies can be implemented any way you want, but the most common way is to use a node with the same name across scenes in all peers.
-Generally, an autoloaded node/singleton is a great fit for this, to always have access to e.g. "/root/lobby".
+Generally, an autoloaded node/singleton is a great fit for this, to always have access to, e.g. "/root/lobby".

 RPC
 ---